Christian metal: Christian metal radio

-Since Christian metal is very much a counterculture of the Christian music scene, it has never had any major corporate radio outlets, as opposed to the more accepted CCM-associated Christian music formats.
+Christian metal is very much a counterculture of the Christian music scene.
+It has never had any major corporate radio outlets, in contrast with the more accepted CCM-associated Christian music formats.
 Nevertheless, it has remained culturally significant in the genre, primarily enduring the test of time through word of mouth and through the help of pioneering Christian rock and metal broadcasters.
 Despite the lack of commercial radio support, Christian metal broadcasters have managed to hit the airwaves on public radio, campus radio, Internet radio, and in recent years through podcasting via the Internet.
 As digital broadcasting technology becomes more accessible, the number of Christian metal broadcasters has steadily increased.
 Some of today's largest non-commercial Christian alternative radio stations such as RadioU, Call FM, and Effect Radio have some Christian metal programing late nights and on weekends.
 However, as a whole these larger stations generally maintain a format prescribed by the Gospel Music Association.
 Other stations such as Almighty Metal Radio, Savage Rock Radio, Reign Radio, Metal Blessing Radio, The Cross Stream, The Refinery Rock Radio, www.theBlast.fm, and FuelRadio.FM have been able to maintain twenty-four-hour Christian metal formats through Internet radio.
 In September 2011 The Refinery Rock Radio became Dead to Self Radio and in November 2016 FuelRadio.FM changed to FuelRadio.net.
 Dead to Self Radio and Fuel Radio are owned by Thomas Johns.
-Some notable Christian metal radio DJs, shows and podcasts include: "Jesus Solid Rock" Show ('74–'80) hosted by Pastor Bob Beeman, "Intense Radio" ('95–present) founded by Pastor Bob Beeman and Sanctuary International, "HM Podcast" with HM Magazine founder & publisher Doug Van Pelt, " The Full Armor of God Broadcast" ('97–present) hosted by Bro Scotland Kubinski (Kuba "The Demon Slayer"), "Radio U Hardcore" and ('02–present) hosted by Jaddeus Dempsey (A.K.A.
-"Jad"), and "The Nation of Rockwell".
+Some notable Christian metal radio DJs, shows and podcasts include: Jesus Solid Rock ('74–'80) hosted by Pastor Bob Beeman, Intense Radio ('95–present) founded by Pastor Bob Beeman and Sanctuary International, HM Podcast with HM Magazine founder & publisher Doug Van Pelt, The Full Armor of God Broadcast ('97–present) hosted by Bro Scotland Kubinski (Kuba "The Demon Slayer"), Radio U Hardcore and ('02–present) hosted by Jaddeus Dempsey (a.k.a.
+"Jad"), and The Nation of Rockwell.